lypnol/Cubes-Flight/README.md

 A simple 3D mini game for Windows

 ## Description
-Using SDL and OpenGL with a native C implementation under Code::blocks.
+Uses SDL and OpenGL with a native C implementation under Code::blocks IDE.

-Main executable can be found in bin/Release/ directory.
+Main executable for **Windows** can be found in `bin/Release/` directory.

 Have fun beating your own score :)